 When long distance was 30 cents a minute, it made a lot of sense for a law or consulting firm to keep track of what long distance calls were connected to what clients.
 And businesses would want to make sure that only certain employees were placing long distance calls.
 But, now long distance is much less expensive and blocks of long distance minutes are included in phone and internet service bundles.
 Voice networks can be set up where long distance is virtually eliminated.
 Employees prefer making personal long distance calls on their wireless phones.
 The cost related to long distance calling is diminishing and so is the need for account codes.

+There are numerous reasons businesses need a phone system.
 Email and texting seem to be the preferred way to convey a message.
 With the abundance of Caller ID, retrieving a voice mail message just adds a step to the process.
 Voice mail is included with virtually every level of phone system.
 Voice mail has sort of turned into something similar to an email spam folder since so many people use it to screen sales calls.

 The prevalence and call quality of wireless phones has brought the home phone to near extinction.
 First it was second lines that went away when people replaced dialup services with DSL and cable internet.
 Now, people are maintaining a home phone line more out of habit than necessity.
 They are important if you need to dial 911 and can’t speak.
 911 operators can locate your home with Caller ID technology.
 With wireless, they can only determine what cell tower you’re closest too.